deanWombourne/AFNetworking-streaming/README.md

 ## TODO
 This isn't as efficient as it could be because of the 'don't modify AFNetworking' constraint. `DWHTTPStreamSessionManager` doesn't allow AFNetworking to build up the entire data set but AFNetworking doesn't know that so it still tries to serialize the response and pass it back to the success block.
 It's a tiny inefficiency and is hidden from you by `DWHTTPStreamSessionManager`.
 I couldn't find a way to remove it without modifying AFNetworking :(
+To improve this slightly use an instance of `DWDummyHTTPResponseSerializer` as the responseSerializer; see the demo project for an example of this.

 ## Installation
 AFNetworking+streaming is available through [CocoaPods](http://cocoapods.org).
 To install